SingeRoi/bookWorm_ms4/README.md

 The project uses JQuery to simplify DOM manipulation.

 * [Django](https://www.djangoproject.com/) -
-Django is a free and open-source web framework that I've used to render the back-end Python with the front-end Bootstrap.
+Django is a free and open-source web framework that renders the back-end Python with the front-end Bootstrap.

 * [Intelij]()- this was the IDE used for this project
 * [Github](https://github.com/) - Github was used as remote storage and with Git for version control
 * [FontAwesome](https://fontawesome.com/) - Font Awesome provides a convenient library of icons.
-I used this library for any icons.
+I used this library for icons to enhance UX by providing ease of recognition of function.
 * [Google Fonts](https://fonts.google.com/) - There is a great selection of fonts in the Google Fonts library, some of which I used in my project.

 ### Frontend Technologies

-* [HTML5](https://en.wikipedia.org/wiki/HTML) - HTML was used to control the layout and the structure of the project.
+* [HTML5](https://en.wikipedia.org/wiki/HTML) -  a software solution stack that defines the properties and behaviours of web page content - used to control the layout and the structure of the project.
 * [CSS3](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) - Cascading Style Sheets are used to describe the appearance of a website and I used it to make my website look appealing to the user.
 * [JavaScript](https://www.javascript.com/) - Javascript was used to introduce the interactive elements to the project.
 * [JQuery](https://jquery.com/) - jQuery is the primary JavaScript functionality.